 - What about expected resilience in likely climate scenarios?

 Climate change is well enough understood now for many implications to be obvious.
+TCFD specifically hones in on climate-related risks and opportunities.
 What are you doing about them?
 Are you prepared?
-Have increased compliance and insurance costs been budgeted for?
-What about losses from climate-affected assets and suppliers?
+Have increased compliance and insurance costs been budgeted for. and are climate-related issues tied to your financial planning?
+What about climate-related opportunities: how are you quantifying the potential opportunities, and how are these prioritised in your strategy?

 - Does your disclosure describe how you identify and assess new climate risks?